 ITEM 2.
-PROPERTIES
+PROPERTIES.

 Our principal executive offices are located at 1550 East Gude Drive, Rockville, Maryland 20850, where we occupy approximately 44,500 square feet of laboratory and office space.
 Our lease term expires in April 30, 2018 with an option for a five-year extension.
-In January 2013, we signed a lease for approximately 11,900 square feet of office space in an adjacent building located at 1500 East Gude Drive, Rockville, MD 20850 with a co-terminus lease term date of April 30, 2018.
-We believe that these facilities are sufficient for our present operations.
+In January 2013, we signed a lease for approximately 11,900 square feet of office space in an adjacent building to our existing office space located at 1500 East Gude Drive, Rockville, MD 20850 with a co-terminus lease term date of April 30, 2018.
+We believe that these facilities are sufficient for our present and contemplated operations.

 ITEM 3.
-LEGAL PROCEEDINGS
+LEGAL PROCEEDINGS.